woxblom/DragListView/README.md

 If you use DragItemRecyclerView code in your application you should inform the author about it (*email: woxthebox@gmail.com*) like this:
 > **Subject:** DragItemRecyclerView usage notification<br />
 > **Text:** I use DragItemRecyclerView in {application_name} - {http://link_to_google_play}.
-> I [allow | don't allow] to mention my app in section "Applications using DragItemRecyclerView" on GitHub.
+> I [allow | don't allow] you to mention my app in section "Applications using DragItemRecyclerView" on GitHub.

     Copyright 2014 Magnus Woxblom